MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 WHAT IS MEDICARE FRAUD?

 Medicare is a government insurance program for individuals who are over the age of 65-years-old or people living with certain types of disabilities or illnesses.
-Medicare fraud occurs when healthcare providers and institutions bill the government for services or supplies that have not been provided.
-Medicare fraud can be committed by dishonest providers, practitioners or office staff.
+Medicare fraud occurs when healthcare providers and institutions bill the government for services or supplies that have not been provided, and can be committed by dishonest providers, practitioners or office staff.
 Typically, the person or people who commit healthcare fraud benefits from the act, and does not do so for the benefit of someone else.

 This overcharging or unscrupulous billing costs taxpayers hundreds of billions of dollars every year and have caused healthcare costs to consistently rise.
 By some accounts, Medicare fraud accounts for more than twenty percent of total government spending on healthcare, over $200 million each year.
 Medicare whistleblowers have helped the government recover billions of fraudulent charges, but fraud perpetrated against the government is still rampant.